 Great strides in telecommunications

 distinguish Aberdeen.
 Not only has the city built a nationally recognized telecommunications infrastructure, it also boasts a "smart center" that houses a business incubator, videoconferencing facilities and classrooms.
 Information service industries in the areas of student loans, collection, financial services, insurance and printing and lodging reservations thrive here.

-Aberdeen is also the birthplace of many corporate headquarters and franchises including: Super 8 Motels, Expetec, Wooden Mallet, Midstates Printing, Dacotah Bank, Hub City, Inc., Wyndham World Wide, Cabinets Universal, Primrose Retirement Communities, Kitchen Tune-Up and more.
-The city also hosts local, regional and national companies such as Wells Fargo Auto Finance, 3M Company, BAE Systems, Twin City Fan, and most recently Molded Fiber Glass Companies.
+Aberdeen is also the birthplace of many corporate headquarters and franchises including: Super 8 Motels, Expetec, Wooden Mallet, Midstates Printing, Dacotah Bank, Hub City, Inc., Cabinets Universal, Primrose Retirement Communities, Kitchen Tune-U, My Place, and more.
+The city also hosts local, regional and national companies such as Banner Engineering, 3M Company, BAE Systems, Twin City Fan, and Molded Fiber Glass Companies.